semluc/Rnotes/_docs/CFA.md

     ##     ne                1.000                               1.000    1.000

 ## Copy modelfit to Clipboard
-I use [this](/other/Modelfit from R) how to use it.
-Excel-file to quickly interpret modelfit.
+I use [this](/other/Modelfit from R) Excel-file to quickly interpret modelfit.

 ``` r
 semTools::clipboard(fit.cfa.pers.bi,what = "fit")